 Thursday, October 18, 2012–Sunday, December 30, 2012

-The exhibition will be curated by Julius Bryant, Keeper of Word & Image, Victoria and Albert Museum; the organizing curator at the Center is Martina Droth, Head of Research and Curator of Sculpture.
-A fully illustrated book published by the Center in association with Yale University Press will accompany the exhibition.
+The exhibition was curated by Julius Bryant, Keeper of Word & Image, Victoria and Albert Museum; the organizing curator at the Center was Martina Droth, Associate Director of Research and Education and Curator of Sculpture.
+A fully illustrated book published by the Center in association with Yale University Press accompanied the exhibition.